 It's not always possible to predict exactly who should go to the emergency room, who is safe to see a doctor in an urgent care office the next day, and who can just go home and rest.
 Whenever you are not sure, it's always better to be evaluated by a medical professional.
 However, signs and symptoms usually shed light as to whether a head injury can be taken care of at urgent care or warrants an immediate trip to the emergency room.

 Whatever you do, don't return to play on the same day as the concussion.
 Athletes should never return to play with signs or symptoms of a concussion and be medically evaluated by a sports medicine professional – someone with a specialization in neurotrauma.

-If you suspect someone has passed the emergency checklist above, a GoHealth Urgent Care center can provide quick diagnostics to ensure their safety.
+If you suspect someone has passed the emergency checklist above, an Urgent Care center can provide quick diagnostics to ensure their safety.
 The goal of this checkup is to be positive a concussion isn’t life-threatening or requires hospitalization.

-Suspected concussion sufferers can expect the following in their visit:
+Suspected concussion sufferers can expect the following during their visit: